opentext-idol/idol-containers-toolkit/helm/basic-idol/README.md

+# NOTE
+THIS CHART IS DEPRECATED.
+To run a basic-idol setup with helm, consider using a deployment which combines the relevant helm charts (idol-nifi, idol-content, idol-commmunity, etc.), as is done in, e.g., idol-stack.

 # IDOL Helm Charts

 _Helm_ is a package manager for Kubernetes, a system for automating deployment, scaling, and management of containerized applications.